nwchemgit/nwchem-wiki/TCE.md

 Note that the default model of the DFT module is
 LDA.

-### CCSD,CCSDT,CCSDTQ,CISD,CISDT,CISDTQ, MBPT2,MBPT3,MBPT4, etc. -- the correlation models
+### CCSD,CCSDT,CCSDTQ,CISD,CISDT,CISDTQ, MBPT2,MBPT3,MBPT4, etc.: the correlation models

 These keywords stand for the following models: